-Pump A pump is a device that moves liquids or gases by mechanical action - for example water pumps or air pumps.
+Pump A pump is a device that moves liquids or gases by mechanical action - for example, water pumps or air pumps.
 The submersible pump only has a port for tubing on the outlet, while the peristaltic pump has tubing for the inlet and outlet.
 A peristaltic pump is recommended for any applications where the outlet is under pressure.
-Peristaltic Pump Peristaltic Pump Source 1 Peristaltic Pump Source 2 Alternate Peristaltic Pump Source 1 ------ --- ------------------ ---

-Solenoid Valve A solenoid valve uses a solenoid to open or close a valve.
-"Normally open" valves are open when not powered, and close when power is supplied.
+Peristaltic Pump Peristaltic Pump Source 1 Peristaltic Pump Source 2 Alternate Peristaltic Pump Source 1 Solenoid Valve A solenoid valve uses a solenoid to open or close a valve.
+"Normally open" valves are open when not powered, and closed when power is supplied.
 "Normally closed" valves operate in reverse, opening when power is supplied and closing when it is removed.
 These valves are not suited to corrosive liquids.
-Solenoid Valve Solenoid Valve Source 1 Solenoid Valve Source 2 Lights Lights are recommended if you plan to take photos or videos of your experiment.
+Solenoid Valve Solenoid Valve Source 1 Solenoid Valve Source 2 Imaging, Cameras s, and Light Sources Lights Lights are recommended if you plan to take photos or videos of your experiment.
 Ambient lighting during the flight may fluctuate and image quality strongly relies on adequate lighting.
 Lighting an LED is a common first lesson in electronics.
-A 150 Ohm resistor is aging White LEDs Source 1 White LEDs Source 2 White LEDs Source 3 recommended on the positive (longer) lead of the LED, however you may calculate the minimum necessary resistance if you would like the LED to be brighter.
-Neopixels do not require a resistor, and instead can be wired directly into the microcontroller.
-LEDs Neopixel Ring Source 1 Neopixel Ring Source 2

-Neopixel Ring Neopixel Ring Source 3 Camera A camera that takes photos or videos.
+A 150-Ohm resistor is recommended on the positive (longer) lead of the LED; however, you may calculate the minimum necessary resistance if you would like the LED to be brighter.
+Neopixels do not require a resistor and instead can be wired LEDs White LEDs Source 1 White LEDs Source 2 White LEDs Source 3 directly into the microcontroller.
+Neopixel Ring Neopixel Ring Source 1 Neopixel Ring Source 2 Neopixel Ring Source 3 Camera A camera that takes photos or videos.
 Camera boards without an integrated microSD card slot (such as the Arducam) will require an external one and will occupy your microcontroller's processor while taking a video, rendering it incapable of any other actions.
 You can select an additional, smaller microcontroller dedicated to camera processing if necessary.
-Dash Cam Dash Cam Source 1 Arducam Mini Camera Arducam Mini Camera Source 1 Arducam Mini Camera Source 2 Arducam Mini Camera Source 3 Arducani Mini Camera
+Dash Cam Dash Cam Source 1 Arducam Mini Camera Arducam Mini Camera Source 1 Arducam Mini Camera Source 2 Arducam Mini Camera Source 3

 IR/Thermal Camera An infrared camera that detects thermal (heat) energy.
 It senses an object's heat signature and creates an image of varying colors depending on how cold or hot an object is.
-Adafruit IR Thermal Camera Breakout Adafruit IR Camera 55 Deg Source 1 Adafruit IR Camera 55 Deg Source 2 Adafruit IR Camera 55 Deg Source 3 Light Sensors Visible Light Sensor A sensor that detects light in the visible spectrum.
+Adafruit IR Thermal Camera Breakout 55 Deg Adafruit IR Camera 55 Deg Source 1 Adafruit IR Camera 55 Deg Source 2 Adafruit IR Camera 55 Deg Source 3 Adafruit IR Thermal Camera Breakout Adafruit IR Thermal Camera Breakout Source 1 Adafruit IR Thermal Camera Breakout Source 2 Light Sensors Visible Light Sensor A sensor that detects light in the visible spectrum.
 Some are equipped with additional capabilities such as RGB value measurement or proximity readings.
-Light Sensor Light Sensor Light Sensor Light Spect.
-Spe TSL 2591 Source 2 TSL 2591 Source 3 AS 7341 Source 1
+TSL2591 Light Sensor SVO SCL INT VIN GND SDA Light Sensor TSL 2591 Source 1 TSL 2591 Source 2 TSL 2591 Source 3 AS Multi Spect.
+7341 Spect.
+Sensor GND SDA INI VIN SEL GPIO AS 7341 Source 1 Light Spectrum Analyzer